dkarunaratne/sds-demo/README.md

     * Setup PR triggering to run cloudbuild.yaml

-Open a PR to create a Cloud Deploy release and deploy it to the the `test` environment.
+Open a PR to create a Cloud Deploy release and deploy it to the the `staging` environment.
 You can see the progress via the [Google Cloud Deploy UI](https://console.cloud.google.com/deploy/delivery-pipelines).

 ## Promote the release